Peter Mandelson: Member of Parliament

 Mandelson was first elected to the House of Commons at the 1992 general election which John Major's Conservatives won, and made several speeches outlining his strong support for the European Union.
 Although sidelined during the brief period when John Smith led the Labour Party, Mandelson was by now close to two shadow cabinet members – Gordon Brown and Tony Blair – each regarded as potential future party leaders.
 Following Smith's sudden death on 12 May 1994, Mandelson opted to back Blair for the leadership, believing him a superior communicator to Brown, and played a leading role in the leadership campaign.
 This created acrimony between Mandelson and Brown, though they were considered to be allies in the Labour Party.

 In 1994, Kate Garvey suggested that Mandelson (who was at the time being derided by the trades unions and other Labour factions), should adopt a nom de guerre throughout Blair's leadership bid, so that he might conceal his considerable role within the campaign team.
 Mandelson agreed to be called "Bobby" for the duration and was thanked by Blair using this pseudonym in his victory speech.
-After becoming a close ally and trusted adviser to Blair, Mandelson was Labour's election campaign director for the 1997 general election, which Labour won decisively, also winning re-election in the 2001 and 2005 general elections.
+After becoming a close ally and trusted adviser to Blair, Mandelson was Opposition spokesman on the Civil Service from 1995 to 1997, and was Labour's election campaign director for the 1997 general election, which Labour won decisively.
+He also won re-election in 2001.